-- 23. (1) When a Director is of the opinion that a "special circumstance" to warrant a non-competitive purchase pursuant to Clause 22(1)(f) exists, the Director may authorize the purchase of such goods, services and construction as is considered necessary to remedy the situation without regard to the requirement for a bid solicitation and may award the necessary contract provided that the contract does not exceed \$100,000. - (2) Where the extent or the severity of the "Special Circumstance" to warrant a sole source purchase pursuant to clause 22(1)(f) is such that the expenditure is likely to be in excess of \$100,000, the General Manager may award the necessary contracts for the purchase of such goods, services and construction as is considered necessary to remedy the situation without regard to the requirement for a bid solicitation provided that the City Manager is satisfied that adequate funds may be appropriated from accounts within the Council approved estimates.
-(2004-565)
+- 1. When a Director is of the opinion that a "Special Circumstance" to warrant a non-competitive purchase exists, the Director may authorize the purchase of such goods, services and construction as is considered necessary to remedy the situation without regard to the requirement for a bid solicitation and may award the necessary contract provided that the contract does not exceed \$125,000.
+(2025-33) - 2.
+Where the extent or the severity of the "Special Circumstance" to warrant a sole source purchase is such that the expenditure is likely to be in excess of \$125,000, the General Manager may award the necessary contracts for the purchase of such goods, services and construction as is considered necessary to remedy the situation without regard to the requirement for a bid solicitation provided that the City Manager is satisfied that adequate funds may be appropriated from accounts within the Council approved estimates.
+(2004-565, 2025-33)

-(3) The relevant details surrounding the application of subsection 23(1) and (2) shall be included in the report submitted to Council pursuant to Section 39.
+3. The relevant details surrounding the application of subsection 23(1) and (2) shall be included in the report submitted to Council pursuant to Section 39.